oracle/fmw-kubernetes/docs-source/content/ohs/prerequisites/_index.md

    * The Kubernetes cluster must have sufficient nodes and resources.
    * A supported container engine must be installed and running on the Kubernetes cluster.
    * The Kubernetes cluster and container engine must meet the minimum version requirements outlined in document ID 3058838.1 on [My Oracle Support](https://support.oracle.com).
    * The system clocks on node of the Kubernetes cluster must be synchronized.
-Run the `date` command simultaneously on all the nodes in each cluster and then syncrhonize accordingly.
+Run the `date` command simultaneously on all the nodes in each cluster and then synchronize accordingly.

 **Note**: This documentation does not tell you how to install a Kubernetes cluster, the container engine, or how to push container images to a container registry.